justomont/SlicerSEEGRecon/README.md

 6. Once all points for all electrodes are placed, go to Modules Menu > SEEG > Autoelectrodes.
 7. Select the markup list that contains the contacts.
 8. Click on Apply, and the position of all contacts will appear.

+## Contributions and Support

+We welcome any recommendations, bug reports, or requests.
+Please feel free to reach out to me directly on X (formerly Twitter) at [@Justo_Montoya_](https://x.com/Justo_Montoya_).
+Your feedback and contributions are invaluable in making this repository a robust resource for the neuroscience community.